trdeca23/codemate/README.md

 *   **`copy_file_in_target_dir(source_path: str, destination_path: str)`:** Copies a file or directory from source to destination.

-*   **`local_code_execution(code_or_path: str)`:** Runs code or file in target directory.
-The default permissions are set such that any execution of this function must be preceded by explicit user approval, and this is strongly recommended because there is no way to guarantee that files outside the target directory are modified.
+*   **`local_code_execution(code_or_source_path: str)`:** Runs Python code (either a file path to a .py file or a raw string of Python code).
+The default permissions are set such that any execution of this function must be preceded by explicit user approval, and this is strongly recommended because it is possible for files outside the target directory to be modified by this function.

 ## Usage with Gemini